-If adopted as an emergency measure at the July 2021 Regents meeting, the proposed amendment will become effective as an emergency rule on August 7, 2021.
-It is anticipated that the proposed amendment will be presented for permanent adoption at the September 2021 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act for revised Rule Makings.
-If adopted at the September 2021 meeting, the proposed rule will become effective on September 29, 2021.
+If adopted as an emergency measure at the September 2021 Regents meeting, the revised proposed amendment will become effective as an emergency rule on September 14, 2021.
+It is anticipated that the proposed amendment will be presented for permanent adoption at the December 2021 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act for revised Rule Makings.
+Because the emergency rule will expire before the December Regents meeting, it is anticipated that an additional emergency action will be presented for adoption at the October 2021 Regents meeting.
+If adopted at the December 2021 meeting, the proposed rule will become effective on December 29, 2021.